Yes, Tesamorelin can be taken in the morning, as long as you use it consistently and follow your prescriber’s instructions for your specific product.

 Taking it at a consistent time each day builds habit strength and reduces missed doses.

-If you experience mild discomfort post-injection, applying a cold compress can help soothe irritation quickly.
+If you experience mild discomfort post-injection, a cold compress may help soothe minor local irritation.
+Rotating abdominal sites properly also helps reduce repeated irritation in one area.

 Interactions With Food and Other Medications